IvanNolasco/analytics_engineering_challenge/sql/sql_queries.md

 This document contains the SQL queries written to answer the analytical questions provided in the challenge, along with brief explanations and example results.

+**Note:** The following answers are based solely on the sample datasets provided for this challenge.
+Results may vary if applied to a larger or updated production dataset.

 ---

 ## 1. How many users are there in total?